jaywengrow/rainbow_hash/README.md

 # RainbowHash

-This simple gem gives you the ability to print out a structure of arrays and hashes in a pretty way straight from your terminal.
+This simple gem takes a structure of arrays and hashes and produces a display in your terminal that makes it easy to parse with your eyes.

 ## Installation